Look up and Live—Power Line Safety

 - Ask your utility company to identify power lines in the area and familiarize yourself with their location.

-- Store wheeled irrigation equipment at least 100 feet from power lines, and keep irrigation pipe at least 10 feet from power lines that carry up to 50,000 volts.
+- Store wheeled irrigation equipment at least 100 feet from power lines, and keep irrigation pipe at least 20 feet away from all overhead power lines.
 (Higher voltages require larger clearances.)

 Adjust spray to avoid shock hazards.